 In the worst case scenario, this infection can contribute to pneumonia and possibly spread to other parts of the body.
 Signs of acute mold and mildew exposure include:

 There are many different molds and mildews that can affect the cannabis plant.
 Many molds and mildews vary by region, so there are many different possibilities for both plant and human infection.

 For the most part, the best protections against mold while growing is to keep plants in a clean, dry, and well-ventilated area with moving air.
 Here are three common cannabis pathogens and how they might affect you:

-Aspergillus is a fungus that produces mycotoxins.
+Aspergillus is a fungus that produces mycotoxins, including some that are thought to be carcinogenic.
 This mold can cause lung infections, which can be quite serious for those with compromised immune systems.

 Cladosporium is a common plant fungus that often grows on porous materials like wood and paper.
 It causes symptoms of hay fever and can trigger asthma attacks, though this type of mold does not produce mycotoxins.
 With chronic exposure, inhaling Cladosporium increases your chances of developing pneumonia.

 Botrytis is the fancy name for gray mold, and it’s one of the most common cannabis pathogens.
 When inhaled, this fungus can cause an allergic reaction and acute respiratory problems.

 These problems may be worse in those who have weakened immune systems, are prone to autoimmune diseases, or are generally sensitive to environmental allergens.